Withdrawal from the eurozone

-Withdrawal from the Eurozone denotes the process whereby a Eurozone member-state, whether voluntarily or forcibly, stops using the euro as its national currency and leaves the Eurozone.
+Withdrawal from the Eurozone is the process whereby a Eurozone member-state, whether voluntarily or forcibly, stops using the euro as its national currency and leaves the Eurozone.

 Background

 The possibility of a member state leaving the Eurozone was first raised after the onset of the Greek government-debt crisis.
 The term "Grexit" itself was reportedly first used by Citigroup economists Willem Buiter and Ebrahim Rahbari in a 2012 report about the possibility of Greece leaving the Eurozone.
 In the 2015 edition, the term "Grexit" entered the Oxford English Dictionary, defined as "a term for the potential withdrawal of Greece from the Eurozone, the economic region formed by those countries in the European Union that use the euro as their national currency.

 Speculation followed about other countries, such as Italy, withdrawing from the Eurozone as well, with economist Nouriel Roubini submitting in 2011 that "Italy may, like other periphery countries [of the Eurozone], need to exit the euro and go back to a national currency, thus triggering an effective break-up of the Eurozone."

 There are some European cases of a country having a common currency obtaining their own, when countries split apart.
 Czech koruna and Slovak koruna split from Czechoslovak koruna in 1993, both at exchange rate 1:1.
 Banknotes were stamped as a way of converting them to the new currency.
 Additionally, the Slovenian tolar and Croatian kuna were created by leaving the Yugoslav dinar, and the Estonian kroon, Latvian lats, and Lithuanian litas were created by leaving the Soviet ruble.